Tomatoes

 Tomatoes Packed in Tomato Juice (Raw or Hot)

-To pack whole or halved tomatoes (raw or hot) in tomato juice, wash the tomatoes, take off the skins, and core.
+To pack whole or halved tomatoes (raw or hot) in tomato juice, wash the tomatoes, remove skins, and core.

 • Raw pack: Pack tomatoes tightly in jars.
 Fill the jar with heated tomato juice, leaving ½ inch headspace.